Arundhuti2000/signature-forgery-detection/README.md

    ```
    python tensorflow_windows_fix.py
    ```
+5. Download the model.keras file from releases and place them in the api folder

-5. Run the Flask server
+6. Run the Flask server
    ```
-   Download the model.keras file from releases and place them in the api folder
    python run_server.py
    ```